SooLee/gatk-docker/README.md

 The docker image is stored as duplexa/gatk_env:v1 on hub.docker.com.

 ## Prerequisites
+* docker daemon

-You need the resource files in aws S3://maestro-resources/ to be mounted to the docker container as /resources/.
+* The resource files in aws S3://maestro-resources/ must be mounted to the docker container as /resources/.

 ## Installed software programs
 The following programs are pre-installed under /usr/local/bin/ inside the container.